Work to Courts 4-6

 The work is weather dependent – it must be warm & dry enough for the few days of asphalt laying and for the final paint application.

-With this caveat the courts should be open by Sat 25-May.
+With this caveat the courts will be open on Sunday 26-May.

 Again, having these courts out of action for a month will put quite a bit of pressure on the 3 artificial clay courts.